hawo-hoefer/yaxs/README.md

 ## Roadmap
 - [ ] Parse Structure from CIF
+    - [x] implement parsing of CIF to HashMap and Vector of Tables
+    - [ ] Map HashMap / Vector of Tables to Structure
 - [ ] Debye-Waller correction
 - [ ] Volume and Wavelength Correction (Cullity 1976)
 - [ ] straining of unit cells